Samsung/tizen-docs/docs/training/web/process/run-debug-app-w.md

 Studio, go to **Window &gt; Preferences &gt; Tizen Studio &gt; Rapid Development Support**.

-> **Note** <br>
+> **Note**
 > RDS is not supported in multi-app projects.
+>
-If you want to remove an application from your device, you must manually delete the installed application as the launch process does not have an uninstall process.
+> If you want to remove an application from your device, you must manually delete the installed application as the launch process does not have an uninstall process.